 Who can apply?

 In order to be granted funding, the applicant (the person in charge of the project) must have completed a doctoral degree or equivalent qualification.
-Where the applicant is a doctoral student, their supervisor must also apply.
+The applicant must be affiliated to a university, university college or research institute (administering institution).
+If the application is for a doctoral student, his or her supervisor must be the person in charge of the project (applicant).

 We primarily support projects that are not receiving major funding from other sources.